project-aero/reporting-process/simulation/README.md

 The ``simulation`` subdirectory contains:
-1) simulation results used to generate the figures in the paper contained in the zip archive ``work-2017-08-29_17-29-29-light.zip``.
+1) simulation results used to generate the figures in the paper contained in the zip archive.
 2) All scripts used to generate the simulation results in the directory ``src``.
 3) Docker files (see below)
 4) A copy of the R package spaero